 Look for a business opportunity presents a real need currently not being filled

 When Debt.com and serial entrepreneur Howard Dvorkin first became an entrepreneur, he looked for a business opportunity where he could fill a need and one that would provide beneficial help to those impacted by it.
 As he noted in an interview with The Huffington Post, “When I left the corporate world to help Americans get out of debt, I saw both a business opportunity and a noble cause.”

 “Back then, credit card debt was just being recognized as a serious problem.
 The experts and nonprofits who were supposed to help weren’t embracing the latest technology,” Dvorkin said.
 “Many credit counseling agencies I encountered had a three-month waiting list just to see a counselor.
 Expediency was a major reason why I invested in and embraced Internet outreach and education.
 People need help fast and the Internet allowed them to get on the right road quickly.”

-Look for something similar where you can really make a difference and where other companies or entrepreneurs have not already made headway.
+Look for something similar where you can really make a difference and where other companies or entrepreneurs have not.

 Start developing a personal brand before a business brand